 Coffee and Cancer – It’s a Very Hot Topic

 We clearly know we should avoid smoking and too much exposure to UV radiation from the sun because these can increase the risk of cancer.
-But perhaps something that we didn’t know is that drinking very hot drinks (drinks above 65oC or 149 oF) may increase cancer of the oesophagus (gullet).
+But perhaps something that we didn’t know is that drinking very hot drinks, especially coffee, (drinks above 65oC or 149 oF) may increase cancer of the oesophagus (gullet).

 The International Agency for Research on Cancer (IARC) based on limited available human evidence recently concluded that drinking very hot beverages is associated with an increased risk of oesophogeal cancer.
 Their review suggested higher rates of oesophageal cancer among people who drank extremely hot drinks compared to those who consumed their drinks at lower temperatures.
 Additionally, new studies in experimental animals show that hot water above 65°C can act as a tumour promoter.
 Whilst the mechanisms to explain the findings are unclear, it has been suggested that high temperatures can damage the cells in the oesophagus, and the cancer develops as a consequence.
 On the basis of these considerations, IARC classified drinking very hot beverages as probably carcinogenic to humans.